KSSBrawl/pm64-to-midi/README.md

  Tool to convert music data from Paper Mario to MIDI

 # Rationale
- N64SoundBankTool doesn't support the commands I want it to so I made this :T
+ I want to restore some of the songs from Paper Mario using the actual synth the instruments were sampled off of, and N64SoundBankTool doesn't support the commands I want it to so I made this :T

 # Dependencies
  This script depends on the [Mido](https://github.com/mido/mido) Python library.